Most Popular

 What documents are required for LEI registration in Australia?

 The required documentation when obtaining an LEI varies depending on the entity’s country of origin.
 All the provided information in the LEI registration application will be matched to a local business registry by a Local Operating Unit (LOU).
-In certain areas, the business registries obtain more information than others, and when the data needed to be matched is missing, your LEI service provider will contact you to ask for additional documents.
+In certain areas, the business registries obtain more information than others.
+When the data needed to be matched is missing, your LEI service provider will contact you to request additional documents.

-For example, some registries list the entity’s authorized persons, whereas, in other registries, that information might not be available.
-Since it’s necessary to confirm whether the entity’s application is coming from an authorized person, you’ll need to provide additional empowerment documents.
+For example, some registries list the entity’s authorised persons, whereas, in other registries, that information might not be available.
+Since confirming whether the entity’s application is coming from an authorised person is necessary, you must provide additional empowerment documents.

 When registering an LEI for a Trust or Trustee in Australia, it’s required to attach an additional deed to the application form.